iann0036/iamlive/README.md

 ### Proxy Mode

-Proxy mode will serve a local HTTP(S) server (by default at `http://127.0.0.1:10080`) that will inspect requests sent to the AWS endpoints before forwarding on to generate IAM policy statements with both `Action` and `Resource` keys.
+Proxy mode will serve a local HTTP(S) server (by default at `http://127.0.0.1:10080`) that will inspect requests sent to the AWS endpoints before forwarding on to generate IAM policy statements.
 The CA key/certificate pair will be automatically generated and stored within `~/.iamlive/` by default.

-#### CLI
+#### AWS CLI

 To set the appropriate CA bundle in the AWS CLI, you should either use the `--set-ini` option or add the following to the relevant profile in `.aws/config`: